lgoyes/BookNotes/ApplyingUMLandPatternsAnIntroductionToObjectOrientedAnalysisAndDesignAndTheUnifiedProcess.md

 ### 3.1 The nextgen POS system

 * A POS (Point of Sale) system is a computerized application to record sales and handle payments, typically used in a retail store.
+* POS systems must still be capable of capturing sales and handling at least cash payments, even if remote services are temporarily unavailable.
+* We are creating a commercial POS system that we will still sell to different clients with disparate needs in terms of business rule processing.
+THerefore, we will need a mechanism to provide this flexibility and customization.

+### 3.2 Architectural layers and case study emphasis

+* A typical object-oriented information system is designed in terms of architectural layers or sybsystems:
+    1. **User interface**
+    2. **Application logic and domain objects** - Software objects representing domain concepts.
+    3. **Technical Services** - Database or error logging.
+These are application independent.
+* OOA/D is most relevant for modeling the domain and data layers.

+## 4. Inception

+* WHat is the vision and business case for this project?
+* Feaasible?
+* Buy and/or build?
+* Rough estimate of cost: Is it 10k-100k or in the millions?
+* Should we proceed or stop?
+* At the risk of over-simplication, the idea is to do just enough investigation to form a rational, justifiable opinion of the overall purpose and feasibility of the potential new system, and decide if it is worthwhile to invest in deeper exploration (the purspose of the elaboration phase).

+### 4.3 What artifacts may start in inception?

+* Artifacts are partially completed in this phase, will be refined in later iterations, and should not even be created unless it is deemed likely they will add real practice value.
+    1. **Vision and business case** - Describes high level goals and constraints.
+    2. **Use-case model** - Describes functional and non-functional requirements.
+    3. **Glossary**.
+    4. **Risk list and risk management plan**.
+    5. **Prototypes and poof-of-concepts**.
+    6. **Iteration plan for iteration 1**.
+* Perhaps only 10% of the use casses are described in detail.
+* Some programming work may occur in inception in order to create "proof of concept" prototypes and to clarify a few requirements.
+* The point of an artifact is not the document or diagram itself, but the thinking, analysis, and proactive readiness.

+## 5. Understanding requirements

+* Requirement should find, communicate and remember what is really needed, in a form that clearly speaks to the clients and the developers.

+### 5.1 Types of requirements

+* FURPS:
+    * **Functional** - Features, capabilities, security.
+    * **Usability** - Human factors, help, documentation.
+    * **Reliability** - Frequency of failure, recoverability, predictability.
+    * **Performance** - Response times, throughput, accuracy, availability, resource usage.
+    * **Supportability** - Adaptability, maintainability, internationalization, configurability.
+* Functional requirements are explored and recorded in the use-case model.
+Other requirements can be recorded in the use cases they relate to, or in the supplementary specifications artifact.

+## 6. Use-case model: writing requirements in context